Kisawa/Unity-PostProcessing/README.md

 # Unity-PostProcessing
-## There are two screen effects in this repository:
+## Here are two screen effects in this repository:
 * Ground Truth Ambient Occlusion
 * Temporal Anti-Aliasing